 Smith Quantum MIPS

-The most celebrated helmet company has done it again with the Smith Quantum, gaining it a Top Pick award during our review update.
-Smith has once again produced a top-of-the-line helmet with all the safety features and bells and whistles you'd expect from one of the nicest helmets on the market.
-The most vents of any helmet we reviewed keep your head nice and cool on warm days.
-Easy size adjustment using the BOA wheel, combined with MIPS technology and Koroyd construction, make this one of the best fitting and safest helmets we tested.
-If money isn't an object but quality is, be sure to check out the Quantum.
+The most celebrated helmet company has done it again with the Smith Quantum, gaining it a Top Pick Award for warm comfort.
+Smith has once again produced a top-of-the-line helmet with all the features you'd expect from one of the nicest helmets on the market.
+The large number of vents keep your head nice and cool on warm days.
+Easy size adjustment using the BOA wheel, combined with MIPS technology and Koroyd construction, makes this one of the best fitting and most protective helmets we tested.

 Read Review: Smith Quantum